Hwasong-9

-The Hwasong-9 (Note: Also known as Scud-ER (Scud Extended Range) and KN-04 (United States’s designation).) is a North Korean single-stage, liquid-fueled medium-range ballistic missile.
+The Hwasong-9 (Note: Also known as Scud-ER (Scud Extended Range) and KN-04 (United States's designation).) is a North Korean single-stage, liquid-fueled medium-range ballistic missile.
+The advanced version of Hwasong-6 with longer range and smaller warhead, it is the last Scud-derived missile of North Korea.
+Hwasong-9 was developed from 1991 and first test-fired in 1993, but it remained unknown to the intelligence community until 2016.

 Description

-The Hwasong-9 is an advanced version of Hwasong-6 with a longer, lighter and wider body to storing more propellants.
-The Hwasong-9's estimated length, diameter and mass are 12.8-13.5 m, 0.88 m and 6,400-9,200 kg respectively.
+The Hwasong-9 is the last Scud-derived missile of North Korea.
+Its estimated length, diameter and mass are 12.8-13.5 m, 0.88 m and 6,400-9,200 kg respectively.
 The missile's transporter erector launcher is a MAZ-543 truck with four axles.
 It also has a separable warhead that is separated after engine burnout to improve the trajectory stability and reduce the radar signature.

-As an enlarged, extended-range version of Hwasong-6, it can exchange payload for greater range.
-The Hwasong-9 is capable of travelling 700-1000 km with a reduced payload of 500 kg and enlarging the propellant tanks.
-It is a single-stage, road mobile missile that can employ a high-explosive, submunition, chemical, or potentially miniaturized nuclear warhead with a 3 km CEP.
+The Hwasong-9 is capable of travelling 700-1000 km with a 500 kg warhead, configured in a biconic nose cone.
+This is achieved by conducting some modification to Hwasong-6, including the enlargement of propellant tanks and the reduction of payload.
+It is a single-stage, road-mobile missile that can employ a high-explosive, submunition, chemical, or potentially miniaturized nuclear warhead with a reported CEP of 50-3000 m.
 Its range allows the North Korean military to strike anywhere on the Korean peninsula and threaten areas of Japan.
 It is possible that Hwasong-9 is nuclear-capable.

 History

-Reportedly, North Korea began developing Hwasong-9 in 1991 and could start production from 1994.
+North Korea reportedly began developing Hwasong-9 in 1991 and could start production from 1994.
+Before starting production, North Korea apparently tested Hwasong-9 in 1993.

 Reports suggest Syria received these missiles in 2000, enabling them to target all of Israel and southeastern Turkey, including Ankara.
 Syria also converted its own Hwasong-6 production line in order to make the Hwasong-9.

 According to the United Nations, since 2008, North Korea has assisted Syria in development of manoeuvrable vehicles for Hwasong-9.

 Hwasong-9 was test-fired in September 2016 and March 2017.

 In 2024, Hwasong-9 was reported to be used during Russian invasion of Ukraine from November 2023.

 According to the International Institute for Strategic Studies (IISS), as of 2025, North Korea is possessing "some" Hwasong-9 launchers.